Blue Wildebeest: Profile and Information

 The western white-bearded is also the darkest, whereas the eastern white-bearded is the lightest.

-Both white-bearded wildebeest subspecies possess a creamy whitebeard, whereas the beard is black in both the common wildebeest and the Nyasaland wildebeest.
+Both white-bearded wildebeest subspecies possess a creamy whitebeard, whereas the beard is black in both the common and Nyasaland wildebeest.

 The shortest muzzles are found in the female western white-bearded wildebeest and the longest in the Nyasaland wildebeest.